nestordemeure/tabularGP/README.md

 #### Model

-- explore other likelihoods for classification
+- explore other likelihoods for classification (softmax)
 - add feature importance for kernels that supports it
 - add transfer learning

-- do not fit classification output
-(maybe add it to the point selection categories ?) use mean/std with no log proba ?

 *For more unofficial fastai extensions, see the [Fastai Extensions Repository](https://github.com/nestordemeure/fastai-extensions-repository).*